Socrate-bit/viral_app/code_patterns/view_pattern.md

     - Use **`BlocBuilder`** if only building UI from state
     - Use **`BlocConsumer`** if you need both state-driven UI and side-effects (e.g., navigation, error handling)
 - **All Logic in Cubit**: Widgets = presentation only
-- **Error:** Don’t use snack bar for notifying user, manage the error state display conditionally directly
+- **Error:** Don’t use snack bar for success but use it for showing error to user.

 # Example